eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 ## Scoping {#scoping}

-Using the scoping API one defines which elements are referable by a certain reference.
-For instance, using the introductory example (Fowler's state machine language) a transition contains two cross-references: One to a declared event and one to a declared state.
+Using the scoping API one defines which elements are referable by a given reference.
+For instance, using the introductory example (Fowler's state machine language) a transition contains two cross-references: one to a declared event and one to a declared state.

 Example: